dkrajzew/degrotesque/docs/services.md

 # Services

 It is too complicated or too expensive for you to include **degrotesque** in your workflows?
-Let us know, we may help you.
+Let me know, I may help you.

-We can help you in embedding **degrotesque** in your publishing work flow.
+I can help you in embedding **degrotesque** in your publishing work flow.

-We can as well deliver a **degrotesque** implementation in almost any programming language that fits your needs.
+I can as well deliver a **degrotesque** implementation in almost any programming language that fits your needs.

-We can run **degrotesque** on any files you have and check the results.
+I can run **degrotesque** on any files you have and check the results.

-We can extend **degrotesque** by further languages besides English, German, and French.
+I can extend **degrotesque** by further languages besides English, German, and French.

 Interested?
-Drop us a mail at daniel@krajzewicz.de.
+Drop me a mail at daniel@krajzewicz.de.